2C: Public Service Company of Colorado (Xcel Energy) Franchise

 You state that "The city expects to achieve 100% renewable electricity for Boulder through local programs, the partnership agreement and Xcel’s modification of its power supply to meet its goals."
 This is an opinion unless you can state what specific projects are going to give Boulder this 100% renewable electricity and who will pay for them.
 Please give me reason not to be highly skeptical of this opinion.

-1973CUGrad asked over 3 years ago
+1973CUGrad asked about 4 years ago

 There is growing agreement that the most viable path to deep emission reductions in the next 10 years is the conversion of 80% or more of all energy use—in buildings, transportation and business processes—to electricity generated from clean, renewable energy sources.